adamgur/psychometric-dict-project/README.md

-# Vocabulary Learning Tool Server
+# Psychometric Dictionary Project

-A simple web-based vocabulary learning tool for psychometric exam preparation.
-The project uses a FastAPI backend (served with Uvicorn) to route two HTML pages, each providing a vocabulary app with pure JavaScript—one for English and one for Hebrew.
+A vocabulary learning tool for psychometric exam preparation.
+This project has been migrated from using localStorage to using JSON files for data storage.

 ## Features
 - English-to-Hebrew and Hebrew-to-English vocabulary practice
-- Two separate HTML apps: `/english` and `/hebrew` routes
+- Two separate HTML apps: Hebrew and English
-- Users can edit the dictionary directly via the app UI
+- Users can edit the dictionary via the app UI
-- All changes are saved to the browser's local storage for persistence
+- All changes can be exported as JSON files
-- Pure JavaScript frontends (no frameworks)
+- Pure JavaScript frontends with React
 - FastAPI backend with Uvicorn
 - Ready to run locally

 ## Project Structure
 ```
-dict-project/
+psychometric-dict-project/
-├── server.py                    # FastAPI server routing HTML files
+├── server.py                    # FastAPI server routing HTML files and JSON data
 ├── vocab-app-html.html          # Hebrew vocabulary app
 ├── vocab-app-english-html.html  # English vocabulary app
+├── data/                        # JSON data files
+│   ├── vocab-hebrew.json        # Hebrew vocabulary data
+│   └── vocab-english.json       # English vocabulary data
+├── js/                          # JavaScript modules
+│   └── dataManager.js           # Module for handling JSON data
 ```

 ## How to Run